Mad-Zoo-Events/content-tools/README.md

-# content-tools
+# Content Tools

-A set of content generation utilities for MZE Minecraft events
+This repository contains a set of content generation utilities for MZE Minecraft events.